-- If you are sick with COVID and close to other people for extended periods of time, it is best if everyone wear masks. - Wearing a mask when you are sick will help prevent others who are at risk from getting seriously sick from COVID.
+- If you are sick with COVID and close to other people for long times, it is best if everyone wear masks. - Wearing a mask when you are sick will help prevent others who are at risk from getting seriously sick from COVID.